-In the event of your death, Retiree Life Insurance Benefit proceeds are paid to the named beneficiaries on file with HR Services.
-You may change your beneficiary designation at any time by completing a new Beneficiary Designation Form.
-For your protection, HR Services must receive the original Beneficiary Designation Form completed and signed by you.
-Beneficiary information cannot be changed or given out over the telephone.
-All requests must be made in writing.
+In the event of your death, Retiree Life Insurance Benefit proceeds are paid to the named beneficiaries on file with American Airlines Benefits Service Center.
+You may change your beneficiary designation at any time by accessing the American Airlines Benefits Service Center.

-Unless prohibited by law, your Retiree Life Insurance Benefit proceeds are distributed as indicated on your Beneficiary Designation Form on file with HR Services.
-For this reason, you should consider updating your beneficiary designation is up-to-date, especially if you get married, divorced, declare a Company-recognized Domestic Partner or your spouse dies.
+Unless prohibited by law, your Retiree Life Insurance Benefit proceeds are distributed as indicated on file with American Airlines Benefits Service Center.
+For this reason, you should consider updating your beneficiary designation is up-to-date, especially if you get married, divorced, declare a Company-recognized Domestic Partner or your Spouse dies.